Book review: 『アリスの国の殺人』by Masaki Tsuji

 The dream on the other hand is full of humour and play-on-words and the situations and dialogues are rather fantastic and absurd.
 I personally found it difficult to follow the humour as a language learner.
 It took me sometimes so long to understand a joke hidden in a play-on-words that it wasn’t funny anymore.

 The book is also filled with references to manga of the time, authors and fictional characters.
-I looked up the more obvious ones, but I may I missed some, and all in all, the impact is not the same if you have to look up references instead of knowing them.
+I looked up the more obvious ones, but I may have missed some, and all in all, the impact is not the same if you have to look up references instead of knowing them.

 In the end, I really enjoyed the depiction of Katsuji’s job.
 It reminded me of another novel, 小説王 by Kazumasa Hayami (早見和正) which was also on the publishing world (and that I DNFed because it was too hard to read in Japanese at the time).
 It is hard to imagine that editors really had to work that much and be quasi slaves to the writers and artists.
 The job is even more difficult to Katsuji who does not enjoy manga at all.